Benchmarking Physics-Informed Time-Series Models for Operational Global Station Weather Forecasting: Dataset Documentation

 \subsection{Motivation}

 \textbf{For what purpose was the dataset created?
 Was there a specific task in mind?
 Was there a specific gap that needed to be filled?
 Please provide a description.}

-This dataset is created with the following motivations: 1)The current weather station dataset limits the applicability of forecasting models in real-world scenarios.
-Hence, it is urgent to develop a comprehensive global station weather dataset that enables forecasting models to generalize across diverse stations and regions worldwide.
-2) The limited sizes of existing time-series datasets may not reflect the real performance of the forecasting models, the proposed large weather station dataset can also serve as an extensive time-series dataset to perform comprehensive time-series forecasting benchmarks for various forecasting methods.
-3) The existing simple datasets fail to encompass the complex scientific problems that researchers need to discover and resolve, thereby hindering progress in the field of time-series prediction. the proposed dataset offers a diverse temporal and spatial range of time-series data, enabling a comprehensive evaluation of time-series forecasting methods and driving significant advancements in the field.
-4) A large-scale weather station dataset is a crucial source of observational data for numerical weather prediction models, effectively bridging the gap between numerical models and station-based predictions.
-This not only improves the accuracy of numerical forecasts but also plays a vital role in verifying and evaluating the predictive performance of numerical weather prediction models.
+This dataset was created with the following motivations.
+1) Existing weather station datasets limit the applicability of forecasting models in real-world scenarios.
+Therefore, a comprehensive global station weather dataset is needed to enable forecasting models to generalize across diverse stations and regions worldwide.
+2) The limited size of existing time-series datasets may not reflect the real performance of forecasting models; the proposed large-scale weather station dataset can also serve as an extensive time-series benchmark for various forecasting methods.
+3) Existing simple datasets fail to encompass the complex scientific problems that researchers need to discover and resolve, thereby hindering progress in time-series prediction.
+The proposed dataset offers diverse temporal and spatial coverage, enabling comprehensive evaluation of time-series forecasting methods and driving progress in the field.
+4) A large-scale weather station dataset is a crucial source of observational data for numerical weather prediction models, bridging the gap between numerical models and station-based predictions.
+This not only improves the accuracy of numerical forecasts but also plays a vital role in verifying and evaluating numerical weather prediction models.

-\textbf{Who created the dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?}

-This dataset was created by Tao Han, Song Guo, Zhenghao Chen, Wanghan Xu, and Lei Bai.
-The authors are researchers affiliated with the Hong Kong University of Science and Technology, Shanghai AI Laboratory, and the University of Sydney.